FriendsOfREDAXO/for_sa11y/README.md

 `sa11y-ignore`

-To disable it: Just disable the AddOn
+To disable the checks: Just disable the AddOn

 To do: